 - The Ship won’t leave you.
 Sounds funny, but it’s true.
 Cruise Ships stick to a schedule and they WILL leave you behind if you are late getting back on board.
 BUT.. the one exception is if you book an excursion through the cruise line, the ship will wait for you to get back.
 So sometimes it’s just nice having that reassurance.

 - All your transportation is taken care of.
 The cruise line will tell you where to go and direct you right to an awaiting shuttle to take you straight to your excursion.
 So you don’t have to worry about finding your tour guide, or figuring out public transportation in a foreign country.

 - You are the first to get off the ship.
 If you have an excursion booked through the crsuie line, they let you off first on port day.

 If you still want to save money, have no fear.
 I have booked many excursions privately to save money and never had a problem.

-- Also look for companies that have a guarentee on getting you back to the ship.
+excuriosnthrough a private company was late getting passengers back and they missed their ship… they would put that in the reviews!
+Alsolook for companies that have a guarenteeon getting you back to the ship.
 Most of these tour companies survive off cruise ship passengers.
 They know the times the boats come in and need to leave.
 So they are super dedicated to getting you back to your ship on time.